-This chapter establishes policies and responsibilities within the Department of Defense (DoD) for the financial management of various types of transportation payments.
-It outlines the policies and responsibilities for payment of transportation documents, including bills of lading (BOL) and third-party transportation payment invoices.
-It also includes requirements for prepayment and post-payment audits, reviews, claims and related General Services Administration (GSA) procedures.
-The policies in this chapter also apply when the Transportation Working Capital Fund (TWCF) pays the commercial transportation service provider.
+This chapter establishes policies and responsibilities within the DoD for the financial management of various types of transportation payments.
+It outlines the policies and responsibilities for payment of transportation documents, including bills of lading (BOL) and third-party transportation invoices.
+It also includes requirements for prepayment and post-payment audits, reviews, claims, and related General Services Administration (GSA) procedures.
+The policies in this chapter also apply when the Transportation Working Capital Fund pays the commercial Transportation Service Provider (TSP).